AdobeDocs/workfront.fr-FR/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 <!-- when we release search to production, check above and make sure you don't have to add that the users tagged/ owners are also searchable-->

-## Copie des informations de mise à jour
+## Copie de mises à jour

 Il existe plusieurs façons de copier une mise à jour.

-Après avoir copié un lien, vous pouvez le partager avec d’autres personnes afin de les rediriger vers la mise à jour.
+Vous pouvez copier un lien vers la mise à jour ou copier le contenu d’une mise à jour afin de l’utiliser dans une nouvelle mise à jour.

 <!--Copying an update differs depending on which commenting experience you use.-->